 Make sure you push the flower petals into the clay with gentle pressure.
 This will help them stay in place when you apply the Mod Podge on your clay hearts.

 Once your valentines are finished, put a generous layer of Mod Podge over the flowers.
 This will help the petals stay in place.
 I used a cookie rack to help the valentines dry quicker but this isn’t necessary.

 I have found that the valentines dry in about 48 hours, but the drying time on the box is 2-3 days.

 Pin this activity to save it for later!

-I hope you give this pretty activity a try!
+I hope you give these clay hearts a try!
 I promise, your little nature lovers will love it as much as my boys.